How Compromised Children Make Us Better People

 No matter what anyone tells you, the connection to food and healing becomes vividly clear.
 How food is: grown, fertilized, harvested, prepared, and cooked are of paramount importance.
-These factors determine if you have food to nourish, or if you are serving a chemical concoction that may harm your child.
+These factors determine if you have healthy, real, food to nourish, or if you are serving a dish laden with chemicals that may harm your child.

 A wonderful part of human nature occurs as well.
 There is always a silver lining or life would be out of balance.
 As a child discovers who they are, a whole new perspective occurs.
 Compromised children look at life differently.
 Some see in a way that allows loved ones to also see the world in a positive new light.
 Temple Grandin is a perfect example.
 We now understand animals better because her mom listened and pushed others to listen.

-Finding the positives is beneficial for our health.
+Finding the positive is beneficial for our health.
 So keep this list in mind for the days you feel you can’t go on.
 We are a large number of parents and we can turn this around!
-Maybe not in a day, or in one magical potion, but collectively and day by day, we can and we will help our children.
+Maybe not in a day, or in one magical potion, but collectively and day by day, we will build a better world for our children.

 - Easy Turkey Bacon and Egg Breakfast - May 7, 2023

 - No Sunburn Watermelon Shake - June 11, 2022

 - Foster Care is Not What You Think - January 9, 2021

 2 thoughts on “Compromised Children Make Better People”